pwitab/utilitarian-api-docs/docs/async_workers.md

 ## Queues

 We separate different types of tasks on different queues.
 This makes you able to spin up more workers dedicated to certain queues depending on your load.
+It also enables you to lower your infrastructure bill since some queues used for AMR Tasks are only used daily or monthly depending on your AMR requirements.
+For example: you could just spin up the monthly amr task workers for the first day of the month to handle all the work.
+When all values have been collected you can shut it donw until next month.

 If you start a worker without dedicated queues it will consume from all queues.

+### List of queues.

+* utilitarian.tasks.default
+* utilitarian.tasks.amr
+* utilitarian.tasks.amr.scheduled.quarterly
+* utilitarian.tasks.amr.scheduled.hourly
+* utilitarian.tasks.amr.scheduled.daily
+* utilitarian.tasks.amr.scheduled.monthly
+* utilitarian.tasks.amr.scheduled.yearly
+* utilitarian.tasks.amr.on_demand
+* utilitarian.tasks.commits
+* utilitarian.tasks.commits.meter_readings
+* utilitarian.tasks.commits.meter_system_events
+* utilitarian.tasks.external
+* utilitarian.tasks.external.publish
+* utilitarian.tasks.cleanup

 ## Workers